-For your better understanding how we paraphrase your content, some paraphrasing samples are given below:
+For a better understanding of how we paraphrase your content, some paraphrasing samples are given below:

-Detection of low-molecular-weight proteins in urine as a mean for early diagnosis of any damage to proximal tubules is elaborated in brief.
+Detection of low-molecular-weight proteins in urine as a means for early diagnosis of any damage to proximal tubules is elaborated in brief.
 The most extensively employed markers of tubular dysfunction include the alpha 1-microglobulin, retinol-binding protein and beta 2- microglobulin.
-Initially, the detection of beta-2 microglobulin was considered to be the perfect choice; however, a number of downsides of this marker were later found which were associated with instability at low pH.
+Initially, the detection of beta-2 microglobulin was considered to be a perfect choice; however, several downsides of this marker were later found which were associated with instability at low pH.
 The current literature reveals that for screening purposes, beta 2-microglobulin can be replaced by alpha-1microglobulin.
-Currently, the low-molecular-weight proteins serve to be the best indicators of tubular dysfunction thereby facilitating the early diagnosis.
-Remaining contents have not proved to be helpful for this purpose; although some researchers have proposed the utilization of urine enzymes as markers of tubular dysfunction (Piscator M 1991).
+Currently, the low-molecular-weight proteins serve to be the best indicators of tubular dysfunction thereby facilitating early diagnosis.
+The remaining contents have not proved to be helpful for this purpose; although some researchers have proposed the utilization of urine enzymes as markers of tubular dysfunction (Piscator M 1991).

-The beats of the Ska music started slowing down, with more accentuation of the bass line since the fast paced sound of Ska started becoming old.
+The beats of the Ska music started slowing down with more accentuation of the bass line since the fast-paced sound of Ska started becoming old.
 This led to rude boy music.
-Since poverty leads to violence, the rude boy music was about violence and men who were not willing to listen to any nonsense from anyone.
-But this led to increased violence in Jamaica due to impact of lyrics.
+Since poverty leads to violence, the rude boy’s music was about violence and men who were not willing to listen to any nonsense from anyone.
+But this led to increased violence in Jamaica due to the impact of the lyrics.
 There were even threats from rude boys themselves to produce songs about them.
-Artists stopped performing this music and inititated with rocksteady since such incidents occurred.
-There was constant influence of R&B artists, such as Donnie Warick or the Supremes.
+Artists stopped performing this music and initiated rocksteady since such incidents occurred.
+There was the constant influence of R&B artists, such as Donnie Warick or the Supremes.
 Rocksteady music had the same slow-paced beats; however, it did mention all the non-violent activities.